m-mango/bavarian-forest-visitor-monitoring-dssgx-24/docs/index.md

 ---

-**In this documentation, you will find information on** <br>
+**In this documentation, you will find information on**

-- project background, mission, solution, and impact <br>
+- project background and underlying problem, mission, solution, and impact

-- data sources used and data sourcing methods <br>
-- the user frontends (dashboards and data access point) <br>
-- the underlying prediction pipeline (pre-processing, integration, feature selection and engineering, modeling) <br>
+- our approach incl. deep dives in data sources used and data sourcing methods, the underlying prediction pipeline (pre-processing, integration, feature selection and engineering, modeling), and the building of the user frontends (dashboards and data access point)

-- our findings and results incl. discussion <br>
+- our findings and results incl. discussion

 - the API reference

 ---